department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 #### Your school will decide:
 -  Whether it has already enrolled the maximum number of students for the program period.
 Enrollment is on a first-come, first-served basis.
 We have an agreement with each school about on how many students may be covered each year.
--  How much the entitlement will be.
+-  How much funding you'll receive.
 Your school decides this amount by adding up tuition and mandatory fees, and then subtracting any specific aid you’ve gotten from other sources—such as scholarships or grants, as well as your Post-9/11 GI Bill tuition payment.
 Your school applies the Yellow Ribbon Program benefit to this final amount.

 </li>

 <li class="process-step list-four">

-#### Follow up
+### Follow up

 You’ll get a notice from your school about whether it has accepted you into the program and how much money you’ll get for tuition.